Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 A BLE client typically performs the following steps to receive notifications from a BLE peripheral:

 1. Start scanning for peripherals
-2. Find the peripheral of interest by matching the advertised complete name in the scan response
+2. Find the peripheral of interest by matching the advertised complete name or UUID(s) in the scan response
 3. Establish a connection with the peripheral
 4. Discover the primary service(s) of interest
 5. Discover the characteristic(s) within the service(s) of interest
-6. Enable notifications for characteristics of interest
+6. Enable notifications for characteristic(s) of interest

-The following code from the colorific example app shows a typical client flow:
+The following code from the [colorific](../../../examples/network/ble/colorific) example app shows a typical client flow:

 	const DEVICE_NAME = 'PowerMate Bluetooth';
 	const SERVICE_UUID = '25598CF7-4240-40A6-9910-080F19F91EBC';